Adam Conover: Early life and education

-Activism

-In 2020, Conover was an outspoken supporter of Nithya Raman, who challenged and beat David Ryu for the Los Angeles City Council.
-As an activist for Housing First policies, Conover performed stand-up to fundraise for the campaign and canvassed in support of Raman.

 Career

 In 2012, Conover began working as a sketch comedy writer and performer for the comedy website and YouTube channel CollegeHumor, where he eventually created the web series that would go on to become Adam Ruins Everything on TruTV.
 The first episode of the TruTV show, which aims to reveal untold truths and to dispel common misconceptions, premiered on September 29, 2015.
 Conover has said his character in the show is a comedic interpretation of the person he worries he once was or is.
-As he told The New York Observer, "It's the reaction I’ve gotten my whole life: that I learn something and try to tell people in conversation, but when I tell them, they are annoyed."
+As he told The New York Observer, "It's the reaction I've gotten my whole life: that I learn something and try to tell people in conversation, but when I tell them, they are annoyed."